 And then there’s our Pathways to Banking and Finance programme.
 Now entering its second year it will continue to show British students from disadvantaged backgrounds what they need to get into finance and banking.
 Participants get a glimpse of life as a student, learn about all the careers on offer in the financial industry and they even get the chance to do a short internship at Deutsche Bank in London.

-Helping young people reach their full potential – our initiatives in Germany
+Helping young people reach their full potential – Initiatives in Germany

 Also in its second term is the bank’s new Introduction to Banking programme for Refugees.
 Especially for newcomers in Germany, the programme is kicking off again in October and will be showing 60 young migrants what jobs the financial sector offers.